 At the heart of our business are the principles of empathy and reason.
 We try and build those into everything.

 Meanwhile, Google’s announcement of the forthcoming addition of Adobe Firefly to Bard represents a commitment to ethical image generation.
-Firefly is trained on a catalogue of hundreds of millions of licensed images in Adobe Stock.
+Firefly is trained on a catalog of hundreds of millions of licensed images in Adobe Stock.
 As private technology companies develop responsible AI and call for regulation, creative agencies are writing their own ethical guidelines.